sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 ## 2.1 Target Deployment Use Cases

 - The DPB on Broadcom SONiC version is supported only through management framework (REST and CLI).
 The CLICK "config reload" works with DPB configuration, "config load" is not supported.
-- After DPB request,  when port delete and create in progress any configuration on these ports should be avoided.
+- After DPB request, when port delete and create is in progress, any configuration on these ports should be avoided.
 During this period REST/CLI will respond with an error.
 The DPB status can be queried via CLI.

 ## 2.2 Functional Description